 Raw materials- see inputs.

 Recycled timber– post-consumer timber, for example timber which has been previously used either in buildings, temporary works or other uses and are re-used in such a way that they require reprocessing.
 This includes reclaimed or reused timber.
-It does not include Pre-consumer timber (see above)
+It does not include Pre-consumer timber (see above).

+Regulatory authorities: the government body responsible for approving UK Forestry Standard management plans in their particular nation.
+Forestry Commission, Scottish Forestry, Natural Resources Wales or Welsh Assembly, Northern Ireland.

+Residues – processing residues from primary and secondary processing are considered virgin material (pre-consumer material) and are therefore included in this standard if they meet the GiB standard criteria and must have a clear chain of custody.